-It was intended and used at first for a Gymnasium, but becoming too small it was in 1903 completely remodelled and fitted up for the Sciences.
-The first floor has a recitation room and two laboratories for Physics and Biology.
-The second floor has similar provision for Chemistry.
+It was intended and used at first for a Gymnasium, but becoming too small it was, in 1903, completely remodelled and fitted up for the Sciences.
+The first floor has a recitation room and two laboratories for Physics.
+The second floor has similar provisions for Chemistry and Biology.
 In the tower there is a small class room, over which is the astronomical dome containing the telescope.

-8. THE PRESIDENT'S HOUSE.-This is a stone and frame structure, built in 1889, and given to the College by Daniel Baker's Sons of Buckeystown, Md.
+8. The President's House.-This is a stone and frame structure, built in 1889, and given to the College by Daniel Baker's Sons, of Buckeystown, Md.

-9. LEVINE HALL.-Erected in 1891 by a mortuary contribution from Dr. Charles Billingslea of Westminster, Maryland, as a memorial to his son, James Levine.
-It was intended at first for the Primary Department, but when that was abolished in 1899 it was greatly enlarged and fitted for the Preparatory School.
-It contains sleeping rooms for all male students not in the College Classes, and recitation rooms, Principal's office, library and bath rooms.

-10. Y. M. C. A. HALL.-Erected in 1893 and devoted to the work of the Association.
-It has a well furnished audience room and a committee and reading room.

-II.
-BAKER CHAPEL.-This is a stone structure built in 1895 by a contribution of Mr. William G. Baker, of Buckeystown, Maryland, as a thank-offering.
-The students assemble here on Sunday morning for Sunday-School, and on Sunday evening the President of the College preaches during the school year.

-12, 13, 14 and 15.
-PROFESSORS' RESIDENCES.-One for the Professor of Mathematics, built in 1896, and another for the Professor of French, built in 1899, another bought and improved in 1901, and another in 1903.

-16. ALUMNI HALL.-This is the largest and most expensive structure which has yet been built at the College.
+- 9. Levine Hall.-Erected in 1891 by a mortuary contribution from Dr. Charles Billingslea, of Westminster, Maryland, as a memorial to his son, James Levine.
+It was intended at first for the Primary Department, but when that was abolished in 1899 it was greatly enlarged and fitted up for the Preparatory School.
+It contains sleeping rooms for all male students not in the College classes, and recitation rooms, Principal's office, library and bath rooms. - 10.
+Y. M. C. A. Hall.-Erected in 1893 and devoted to the work of the Association.
+It has a well furnished audience room and a committee and reading room. - 11.
+Baker Chapel.-This is a stone structure built in 1895 by a contribution of Mr. William G. Baker, of Buckeystown, Maryland, as a thank-offering.
+The students assemble here on Sunday morning for Sunday School, and on Sunday evening the President of the College preaches during the school year. - 12, 13, 14 and 15.
+PROFESSORS' RESIDENCES.-One for the Professor of Mathematics, built in 1896, and another for the Professor of French, built in 1899, another bought and improved in 1901, and another in 1903. - 16.
+ALUMNI HALL.-This is the largest and most expensive structure which has yet been built at the

+College.
 It was completed in 1899, has two stories and a basement, with extreme width of eighty-three feet and a depth of one hundred and nine feet.
 In the first story are the assembly, committee and banqueting rooms of the Alumni Association and the halls of the Literary Societies.
-The second story contains an auditorium, with main floor and balcony and stage, capable of seating twelve hundred persons.
+The second story contains an auditorism, with main floor and balcony and stage, capable of seating twelve hundred persons.

-17. GYMNASIUM.-A new two-story brick structure was erected in 1904 to take the place of the old Gymnasium which had become too small.
+17. Gymnasium.-A new two-story brick structure was erected in 1904 to take the place of the old Gymnasium, which had become too small.
 On the first floor are the men's lockers, toilets and baths, with abundance of hot and cold water.
 A bowling alley is also on this floor fitted up with two regulation alleys.